Argonne-National-Laboratory/DSP/README.md

 Getting started
 ---------------
-The file INSTALL, included in this directory, is the installation guide for the DSP package.
+The file INSTALL.md, included in this directory, is the installation guide for the DSP package.

 Julia interface
 ---------------